elcriz/ADHDo/README.md

 - **User Authentication**: Secure registration and login with JWT tokens
 - **Hierarchical Todos**: Create parent-child relationships between todos
 - **Tag System**: Organize todos with colored tags - create new tags on-the-fly or select from existing ones
+- **Smart Todo Ordering**: New todos automatically appear at the top of the list for immediate focus
 - **Drag & Drop Reordering**: Touch-friendly drag and drop for reordering open todos with mobile optimization
 - **Status Management**: Toggle between open and completed todos
 - **Real-time Search**: Search todos by title, description, and tags with autofocus and live filtering